 Moffitt’s approach to lymphoma diagnosis and treatment

 If you’re experiencing a skin rash, itchiness or any other symptoms associated with lymphoma, you can turn to Moffitt Cancer Center for a diagnosis and treatment.
 We take a multispecialty approach to cancer care, and our renowned Malignant Hematology Program includes board-certified surgeons and physicians, medical oncologists, radiation oncologists, radiologists, nurses, researchers and supportive care specialists who work closely together on behalf of our patients.
 Each week, our tumor board of cancer specialists meets to review complex cases and make any necessary treatment adjustments.
 Thanks to our collaborative approach, our patients receive the benefit of multiple expert opinions without the need for referrals.

 To request an appointment at Moffitt Cancer Center, call us at 1-888-663-3488 or fill out our new patient registration form online.
-Something that sets us apart from other cancer treatment providers is our exceptionally quick turnaround time—we connect each new patient with a cancer expert within just one day, which is faster than any other cancer hospital across the nation.
+Something that sets us apart from other cancer treatment providers is our exceptionally quick turnaround time—we connect each new patient with a cancer expert as soon as possible.